Hamidhrg/Guatemala2019/Readme.md

 ### [Course slides](../../tree/master/Lectures)

-Here we will upload all the files and information shared during the lectures!
+Here I will upload all the files and information shared during the lectures!

 ### [Data used in the course](../../tree/master/Data/)